Smooth Nested Simulation: Bridging Cubic and Square Root Convergence Rates in High Dimensions: Asymptotic Analysis

 \begin{assumption} $f\in \mathscr{N}_{\Psi}(\Omega)$, the RKHS associated with the Mat\'ern kernel of smoothness $\nu$. \end{assumption}

 Assumption~\ref{assump:subG} allows the simulation noise to be heteroscedastic, that is, the variances at different $\BFx_i$'s are potentially unequal (i.e., $\Var(\epsilon_{i1})$ may not be constant with respect to $i$).
-If we relax the sub-Gaussian assumption to the sub-exponential (i.e., light-tailed) assumption on the noise terms, then we may follow an analysis framework similar to that presented subsequently in this section to derive the convergence rate of $\hat{\theta}_{n,m}$, although the results would be technically more complicated.
+We can relax the sub-Gaussian assumption for the noise terms to a sub-exponential (i.e., light-tailed) assumption, and then follow an analysis framework akin to the one presented later in this section to derive the convergence rate of $\hat{\theta}_{n,m}$.
+However, the resulting analysis would be more technically complex.
 See \citet[page~168]{geer2000empirical} for a discussion on this kind of relaxation.
 The heavy-tailed case, which often appears in financial applications \citep{FuhHuHsuWang11}, is significantly more challenging.
 Our analysis framework might still be valid, by virtue of a sharper characterization of the corresponding empirical process, such as that in \cite{han2019convergence}.